Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Abstract

 \section{Abstract}

-We develop methods for constructing explicit generating elements, modulo torsion, of the $K_3$-groups of imaginary quadratic number fields.
-These methods are based on either tessellations of hyperbolic $3$-space or on direct calculations in suitable pre-Bloch groups, and lead to the first proven examples of explicit generators, modulo torsion, of any infinite $K_3$-group of a number field.
-As part of this approach, we also make several improvements to the theory of Bloch groups for $ K_3 $ of any infinite field, predict the precise power of $2$ that should occur in the Lichtenbaum conjecture at $ -1 $ and prove that the latter prediction is valid for all abelian number fields.
+We develop methods for constructing explicit generators, modulo torsion, of the $K_3$-groups of imaginary quadratic number fields.
+These methods are based on either tessellations of hyperbolic $3$-space or on direct calculations in suitable pre-Bloch groups, and lead to the very first proven examples of explicit generators, modulo torsion, of any infinite~$K_3$-group of a number field.
+As part of this approach, we make several improvements to the theory of Bloch groups for $ K_3 $ of any field, predict the precise power of $2$ that should occur in the Lichtenbaum conjecture at $ -1 $, and prove that this prediction is valid for all abelian number fields.